hpsaturn/hpsaturn.github.io/_posts/2025-07-03-clockworkpi-uconsole.md

 ## Troubleshotting

-- Sometimes the Emulator go to standby off state, and is difficult to power on agai.
-Please, try many times with the ON shortcut..
-Sometimes try to perform reset shortuct (ON+C).
+Sometimes the x48ng emulator will be to standby or poweroff state, and it is very difficult to poweron again.
+Please, try many times with the (ON) shortcut..
+Or ometimes, you should perform reset shortuct (ON+C).

-- Some assembler executables sometimes freeze de execution.
-Please report it in the GitHub issues sections.
+Some assembler executables sometimes freeze de execution.
+Please report it in the GitHub issues section.

-- The emulated serial comm or wire, sometimes changes.
-Plese keep in mind it when you repeat the kermit command.
-Check the serial device number in the bottom line of the emulator screen.
+The emulated serial comm device or `wire`, sometimes changes.
+Please keep in mind it when you are repeating the kermit command to transfer files.
+Check the serial device number in the bottom line of the emulator screen, and change this script parameter of `kermit48`.